Facilities for people with disability

 An induction loop system for deaf and hearing impaired patrons, and an Audio Description service for vision impaired patrons are offered for certain performances.

-There is a hearing loop installed in the main auditorium of His Majesty's Theatre.
+There is a hearing loop installed in the box office, Main Auditorium and Dress Circle Bar of His Majesty's Theatre.
 Once a telecoil switch on a hearing aid is turned on in the auditorium it will automatically pick up the signal.

 If you experience any issues using the hearing loop, please speak to the Front of House Manger who will be able to assist you.